PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 - support for every shot-time conditional effect required by the selected implementation and target;
-- complete discharge or deliberate export of Pauli byproducts and tracked frames;
+- complete discharge or deliberate export of Pauli byproducts and tracked frames.

+QEC semantic verification checks:

-- a semantic-verification strategy for the selected plan against the instruction's declared logical transformation.
+- the selected plan's induced logical action against the declared logical transformation;
+- logical and physical frame transfer at every block boundary;
+- preparation, measurement, and lifecycle effects;
+- detector/observable and measurement-identity correspondence;
+- implementation proof/certificate requirements declared by the instruction set and lowering context.

-Validation therefore has two phases.
-Code-independent structural and linearity errors are reported while authoring.
-Implementation compatibility is checked during deterministic instruction-set resolution, because the graph does not interpret the instruction identity and the same contract can be legal under one implementation and illegal under another.
+Validation therefore has three layers.
+Code-independent structural, type, and linearity errors are reported while authoring.
+Implementation compatibility is checked during deterministic instruction-set resolution because the graph does not interpret instruction identity and the same contract can be legal under one implementation and illegal under another.
+QEC semantic verification then checks the selected plan against the instruction's declared logical, frame, measurement, and lifecycle behavior.
+An implementation is not accepted merely because its physical circuit is structurally well formed.

 This is stricter than the current `add_memory` model, where the first and last memory operations implicitly decide when preparation and final measurement